 Since a charcoal chimney also has a handle, it can easily be carried around for travel.
 It’s a convenient item to have on any camping trip.

-Eating out while camping is fun and usually the cooking is done on a charcoal grill.
+Camp cooking is often done on a charcoal grill.
 With a chimney starter on hand, you can simplify the tedious process of getting the charcoal ready for the grill.

 The coals will be ready to cook your food, as they will already be nice and hot when they hit the grill.